plausible/docs/docs/carrd-integration-draft.md

 Click on the "**+ Add goal**" button to go to the goal creation form.
 Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering.
 The name must be an exact match to the one you added to your site for the conversions to show up in your dashboard.

-So in our example where we added a goal name `plausible-event-name=Button+Click` to the Webflow site, the goal to add in the Plausible account is `Button Click` (plus is replaced by a space).
+So in our example where we added a goal name `plausible-event-name=Button+Click` to the Carrd site, the goal to add in the Plausible account is `Button Click` (plus is replaced by a space).

 <img alt="Add your custom event goal" src={useBaseUrl('img/button-click-custom-event-goal-carrd.png')} />